How do I apply for my student to attend IC Imagine?

 Lower School: Students have two twenty minute recesses on Monday,

+Tuesday, Thursday, Friday and one thirty minute recess on Wednesdays.
 Students also have a physical education class once a week.
 When the weather does not permit us to go outside, students receive indoor recess.

 Middle School: Middle school students take PE daily.
 There is a Recharge period between 2nd and 3rd period that lasts for approximately 15 minutes.

 Upper School: Upper School students are required to take one PE course for graduation.
 They may elect to take additional PE courses.
 There is a Recharge period between 2nd and 3rd period that lasts for approximately 15 minutes.